scalajp/2018.scalamatsuri.org/_candidates_en/ToyoshimaMasaki_1.md

   - Tools
   - Best Practices
 suggestions:
-  - People who are interested in, or tried Akka a bit
+  - People who are interested in, or have tried Akka a bit
 ---
 Note: By Akka, I mostly mean Akka Actors here.

 It is said that when confronted with unknowns, people tend to react based on their past experiences.
-However, I am coming to realize that by using Akka as extension of experience, many beginners are getting stuck on similar pitfalls.
-I noticed them while reviewing others' code, but reflecting back, I've struggled with the similar points.
+I am coming to realize that when using Akka, as an extension of experience, many beginners are getting stuck on similar pitfalls.
+I first noticed them while reviewing others' code, but reflecting back, I too struggled on similar points.

 Akka is a library rich in its features.
-There are lots of things we can discuss, but in this 10 minute session, I'd like to focus on a select few tips to start a smoother Akka life.
+There are lots of things we could discuss, but in this 10 minute session, I'd like to focus on a select few tips to start a smoother Akka life.